m-saikia/Development-of-Novel-Quantum-Algorithms/README.md

  - Womanium Program Enrollment ID : WQ24-jpE8OCL1Z9LmHam

 ### Project Solution:
-Designing classically verifiable algorithm to demonstrate quantum compuattional advantage is challenging.
-Nevertheless,  **Gregory D. Kahanamoku-Meyer, Soonwon Choi, Umesh V. Vazirani, and Norman Y. Yao** have accomplished this in their paper <a href="https://www.nature.com/articles/s41567-022-01643-7"> Classically verifiable quantum advantage from a computational Bell test</a> by proposing an interactive protocol for finding preimages of a trapdoor claw free function.
+Designing a classically verifiable algorithm to demonstrate quantum computational advantage is challenging.
+Nevertheless,  **Gregory D. Kahanamoku-Meyer, Soonwon Choi, Umesh V. Vazirani, and Norman Y. Yao** have accomplished this in their paper <a href="https://www.nature.com/articles/s41567-022-01643-7"> Classically verifiable quantum advantage from a computational Bell test</a> by proposing an interactive protocol for finding preimages of a trapdoor claw-free function.
 Their algorithm consists of three rounds of interaction between a quantum prover and a classical verifier.
-The first two rounds relies on measuring appropriate registers in expertly designed superpositions while the last round utilises a surprising connection to Bell's inequality to demostrate quantum advantage.
+The first two rounds rely on measuring appropriate registers in expertly designed superpositions while the last round utilises a surprising connection to Bell's inequality to demonstrate quantum advantage.

 The authors have implemented their algorithm in Cirq, which we now do in Classiq.
-The major challenge the authors faced to implement this algorithm was designing an appropriate circuit that computes square of a number modulo N, which has already been implemented in Classiq.
-Instead, we invest our efforts in efficient transitioning from the first round  to the second and third rounds in the interactive protocol, which is comparitively harder for us due to the absence of measurement of a targeted register in Classiq.
+The major challenge the authors faced in implementing this algorithm was designing an appropriate circuit that computes the square of a number modulo N, which has already been implemented in Classiq.
+Instead, we invest our efforts in efficiently transitioning from the first round  to the second and third rounds in the interactive protocol, which is comparatively harder for us due to the absence of measurement of a targeted register in Classiq.
 We circumvent this challenge by simulating round 1 enough number of times, recording the outputs, and then preparing the appropriate states for round 2 and round 3.

 #### Organization of the files:
 The repository contains the following two folders:

 - Notebook: This folder contains the jupyter notebook `Classically_verifiable_quantum_advantage.ipynb` that contains a brief outline of the quantum protocol in the paper and our implementation.
-The notebook contains break-down of the major functions used to implement the protocol.
+The notebook contains a breakdown of the major functions used to implement the protocol.
 The folder also contains an output file `outputs.txt` for our run of the code with 150 iterations.

 - Qmod files: This folder contains `.qmod` and `.qprog` files of the quantum model and the quantum program of the Classiq Qmod language.